Alpha colors with Alphredo for translucent UI swatches

 6. Sync with the team: Name tokens in your system the same way you label them in Figma or Storybook to avoid double definitions.

-Use these practices while you work with the alpha color generator and hsla export so tokens stay maintainable.
+Use these practices while you work so tokens stay maintainable after export.

 1. Name the background in the token: If a color only works on dark mode, say so in the name so no one uses it on a light page.

-2. Test thin strokes: Translucent hairlines can look darker than large fills, so re-check the same token on 1px borders.
+2. Test thin strokes: Translucent hairlines can look darker than large fills—re-check the same token on 1px borders.

 4. Keep a canonical opaque pair: Store both the original solid and the derived mix so you can recompute if the base palette shifts.